Trend Vision One File Security Containerized Scanner can be used in conjunction with NetApp's ONTAP

 vserver vscan scanner-pool create -vserver <svm_name> -scanner-pool <pool_name> -hostnames <vscan_server_hostname> -privileged-users <domain\user>

-For more information, see vserver vscan scanner-pool create. - Apply the policy to the scanner pool:
+For more information, see vserver vscan scanner-pool create. - Apply a policy to the scanner pool:

 vserver vscan scanner-pool apply-policy -vserver <svm_name> -scanner-pool <pool_name> -scanner-policy primary